ufohibachi/ufohibachi.github.io/about.md

 # <b>About Us</b>

-UFO Hibachi Express serves the traditional styled food derived from Osaka.
+UFO Hibachi & Sushi serves the traditional styled food derived from Osaka.
 We specialize in serving for those that seek quickly made food and that expect excellent quality.
 We honor to represent the handcrafted Teriyaki sauce and the freshness of meat.

 We had been acknowledged of our popularity by participating in numerous food festivals over a long time in order to realize the diversity of the consumers’ wants.
 This accomplishment of ours helped to earn the respect from our customers.

-UFO Hibachi Express serves fast made food that also delivers the healthiest and highest quality as possible.
+UFO Hibachi & Sushi serves fast made food that also delivers the healthiest and highest quality as possible.

 # FRESH OFF THE GRILL EVERYTIME
 We offer healthier alternative from other fast food.
 Specialized in Japanese Hibachi grill & Korean BBQ Tacos with the best ingredients.